Providing for consideration of the bill (H.R. 1689) to require the Secretary of Homeland Security to designate Haiti for temporary protected status.

 Key Provisions

-- Waives all points of order against the underlying bill (H.R.
-1689)
+- Waives points of order against consideration and against amended bill provisions.

-- Requires the House Clerk to notify the Senate of passage within one week
+- Requires Senate transmission within one week after House passage.

 Evidence Chain: